 After graduating university with a bachelor in education with K-12 teaching licenses in Japan, Yumi worked as an English teacher at a high school in Hokkaido.
 She also holds a teaching license for Japanese as a Foreign Language and experienced working as a Japan Outreach Coordinator sharing Japanese cultures and language at the University of Alabama in the U.S. She has been teaching Japanese language and ELL from 2015.
 Yumi enjoys cooking and traveling during her free time.

-Gergana Marinova - Art, Math and ELL
+Gergana Marinova - Math, Art and Design

-My name is Gergana Marinova and I am the Elementary Art, Secondary Math and ELL support teacher at HIS.
+My name is Gergana Marinova and I am the Elementary Art, Secondary Math and Secondary Design teacher at HIS.
 My husband, Mark Erickson and I have been teaching internationally for the last five years.
 Before we left our home in Colorado for the thrill of International living, I was working in a professional design office as a Landscape Architect.
 I was born and grew up in Bulgaria and graduated with a Master’s degree in Landscape Architecture from the University of Forestry, Sofia.
 Arts and Mathematics have been the building blocks of my education and career for years.
 Nature and the outdoors are my true passions and what has shaped my life and made me who I am today.
 Coming to Hokkaido brings it all together!
 I am looking forward to a great year of learning and adventures together!

 Mark Erickson - Middle and High School Art & Outdoor Leadership